cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

 ---
 lang: en_US
-title: "Restoring with blobs using FutureRestore"
+title: Restoring with blobs using FutureRestore
 description: Guide to using FutureRestore to restore your device
 permalink: /futurerestore
 redirect_from: